 The main part of the book deals with modifications of bodices, skirts and sleeves for women’s wear.
 You can find just very little about children’s wear and almost nothing about men’s wear.

 The book DOES NOT cover construction principles of the basic pattern blocks although the title might suggest it does.
 There are no examples of fitting issues you may run into and how to solve them such as wrinkles or pulls in different directions.

 To make pattern drafting easier for myself (and anyone else interested in pattern making and altering) I have created calculators that will help gain specific pattern dimensions based on your (or anyone else’s 🙂 body measurements.

 How to use the book?

-Practice altering patterns with quarter and half size patterns
+Practice altering patterns with quarter and half-size patterns

-I have created my own quarter and half size patterns to work with based on my half-size tailor’s dummy (they are slightly different from the ones from the book).
+I have created my own quarter and half-size patterns to work with based on my half-size tailor’s dummy (they are slightly different from the ones from the book).
 If you wish to use them, feel free to download and print them out.

-I use this book mostly in combination with Pattern Making For Kids’ Clothes that contains really basic patterns for kids’ wear.
+I use this book mostly in combination with Pattern Making For Kids’ Clothes which contains really basic patterns for kids’ wear.
 It’s an amazing combination that I use a lot and I can wholeheartedly recommend.